 When most people think about hunger, they think of a starving child in a third-world country.
 Or perhaps they think of a long line of homeless people waiting outside an inner-city soup kitchen.

 The truth is: hunger is a HUGE problem everywhere in the United States, but it’s not always easy to see.
 In a country known for its wealth and prosperity, 50 million Americans struggle to find their next meal.

 The face of hunger has changed.
 No longer is it just the homeless man on the street reaching out for a helping hand, but every day millions of people are struggling to feed their families.
 No one is a stranger to the economic hardships of today.

-They are all around us!
+Hunger is all around us.
 Hunger is not limited to a single demographic or geographic region of the country.
 It is not a problem only affecting the homeless or the poorest of the poor.
 Hunger is everywhere, and the numbers are staggering.